nishantrpai/baseplay/README.md

 💻 Use the web app to create your game and deploy a contract to Base.

 🏅 Connect to the contract using our library to manage game state, achievements, and leaderboards.

+# Blockers/Concerns

+1. What if players interact directly with contract, for e.g., setting leaderboard?